Sun Safety Tips for Kids: How to Protect Your Skin from the Sun

 peeling sunburned skin from a person who didn't wear sunscreen

 Sunburns are painful, red, and itchy.
 People with lighter skin can sunburn very easily.
-People with darker shades of skin can also get a sunburn, but the sunburn might not be as noticeable.
+People with darker skin shades can also get a sunburn, but the sunburn might not be as noticeable.

-Have you noticed that skin starts to peel a few days after a sunburn?
-The body is trying to get rid of damaged skin cells.
+Have you noticed that skin peels a few days after a sunburn?
+The body is trying to get rid of the damaged layer of skin.

 Skin cancer